How to make a confusion matrix in Python

 Multi-class sentiment analysis with confusion_matrix

-A confusion matrix is just as useful for multi-class problems, like sentiment analysis, where it can show you if your model is confusing neutral comments with positive ones.
+A confusion matrix is just as useful for multi-class problems like sentiment analysis, where it reveals exactly which categories your model tends to confuse.

 from sklearn.metrics import confusion_matrix, classification_report